-Plan your move with Allied – The Office Movers in Bulgaria
+Plan your move with Allied – Office Movers in Bulgaria

-At the appropriate time you will need to appoint a team of key staff members.
-This team should be familiar to your business and have a good understanding of all the issues and tasks to be tackled across all the departments.
-Initially this should be a small team of a few senior managers to scope the project.
+When the time is ready you will need to appoint a team of key staff members.
+This team should be familiar with your business and have a good understanding of all the issues and tasks to be tackled across all the departments.
+To begin with, this should be a small team of a few senior managers to scope the project.

-A project team should support the project manager and take responsibility for specific aspects of the move.
-Guard against the team becoming too large and unwieldy but you do need to make sure all the key departments in your organisation are represented.
+The Project Team should support the Project Manager and take responsibility for specific aspects of the move.
+Guard against the team becoming too large but make sure all the key departments in your organisation are represented.

 Project Team Members could include representatives from:

 The success of the team is essential to the smooth management of the project.
-Their full buy-in to the move is critical.
+Their full buy-in to the project is important.

 Top tips for planning your office move